Areas of Practice

-Paul focuses his practice in state and local taxation, including property tax, sales and use tax, net proceeds of mines tax and real property transfer tax.
-He provides advice and representation to clients on the application of taxes imposed by Nevada and its local governments, and on the tax treatment of proposed developments and transactions.
-Additionally, Paul represents clients in tax audits, administrative appeals and in litigation seeking a review of agency action.
-He regularly represents property owners before the county and state boards of equalization, as well as the Nevada Tax Commission.
+Paul focuses his practice on state and local taxation, including property tax, sales and use tax, transient lodging tax, net proceeds of mines tax, and real property transfer tax.
+He provides advice and representation to clients on the application of taxes imposed by the state of Nevada and its local governments, and on the tax treatment of proposed developments and transactions.
+Paul also represents clients in tax audits, administrative appeals, and in litigation seeking review of agency action.
+He regularly represents owners before the county and state boards of equalization, as well as the Nevada Tax Commission.

-Law360 Tax Authority, June 1, 2018 Reno, Nevada, calls itself the “Biggest Little City in the World.”
-For many years, Reno was viewed as a blue-collar gambling town tucked into…
+September 2018 Retail Association of Nevada (RAN) Nevada News Reno, Nevada calls itself the “Biggest Little City in the World.”
+For many years, Reno was viewed as a blue-collar gambling…

 You have chosen to send an email to McDonald Carano.
 The sending or receipt of this email and the information in it does not in itself create an attorney-client relationship.
 If you are not already a client, you should not provide us with information that you wish to have treated as privileged or confidential without first speaking to one of our lawyers.
 If you provide information before we confirm that you are a client and that we are willing and able to represent you, we may not be required to treat that information as privileged, confidential, or protected information, and we may be able to represent a party adverse to you.

 I have read this and want to send an email.